technology-toolbox/Notebook/Infrastructure/EXT-FOOBAR4 - Windows Server 2012 R2.md

 > When prompted for the service account, specify **EXTRANET\\s-sp-farm-dev**.\
 > Expect the previous operation to complete in approximately 4 minutes.

-### Add Web servers to the farm
+### Add Web servers to SharePoint farm

 (skipped)

-### Add SharePoint Central Administration to the "Local intranet" zone
+### Add SharePoint Central Administration to "Local intranet" zone

 (skipped -- since the "Create Farm.ps1" script configures this)